shwetakohad22/password-flow-backend/README.md

 - `POST /forgotPassword`: Request a password reset.
 - `POST /resetPassword`: Reset password using the provided token.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/feature-name`).
 3. Make your changes.
 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature/feature-name`).